ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 4. expiryAfterInSecs: A  **TokenHolder** contract that holds a users tokens is one of three contracts that are deployed on blockchain during user activation.  **TokenHolder** contract can authorize sessionKeys, to transact on the user's behalf.
 These keys can sign transactions on users behalf for a predetermined amount of time and with a defined maximum spending limit per-transaction.
 So your app needs to set expiration time of each users session key as well as the spending limit.
 It is recommended to set expiration time to 2 weeks, however, you can choose more or less time.

-5. spendingLimitinWei: Spending limit is the maximum number of tokens a user can spend in one transaction to be passed in atto Brand Token.
-1 Brand Token = 10^18 atto Brand Token.
+5. spendingLimitinWei: Spending limit is the maximum number of tokens a user can spend in one transaction to be passed in atto Token.
+1 Token = 10^18 atto Token.

 #### Getting passphrasePrefix from your server